ldojo/ocp4-operator-catalog-management/README.md

 #### Day 1:

 Suppose you want to start with an Operator catalog of all of the current Red Hat Operators.
-You can fetch all of the operators' package manifests like so, to a directory named `redhat-manifests`:
+You can fetch all of the "redhat-operators" category package manifests like so, to a directory named `redhat-manifests`:
 ```
 oc adm catalog build --appregistry-org=redhat-operators --manifest-dir=./redhat-manifests
 ```